 The Passover Lamb had represented redemption and forgiveness, but the Lamb of God would take away the sin of the world.

-Christ came to redeem people from sin.
-In order to pay the penalty for sin, a life had to be given, and God chose to provide the sacrifice himself.
-The sin of the world was removed when Jesus, the Lamb of God, died on the cross.
+Payment for the penalty for sin demanded the surrender of a life, and God chose to provide the sacrifice himself.
+Jesus, the Lamb of God, removed the sin of the world when He died on the cross.

 Verse 31-32: "I myself did not know him, but for this purpose I came baptizing with water, that he might be revealed to Israel."
 And John bore witness: "I saw the Spirit descend from heaven like a dove, and it remained on him.